zubidlo/oodp_labs/README.md

-Object Orientation with Design Patterns Labs using Java 7 and Intellij IDEA
+Object Orientation with Design Patterns Labs using Java

-labs can be compiled with "compile_all.bat"

-compilation will create bin/ folder and will put all .class files there
+Windows os:

-labs can be then run by "run_whatever_lab.bat"
+all the labs can be compiled with "compile_all.bat" a lab can be then run with "run_whatever_lab.bat"